openfl/openfl-js/README.md

 ## TypeScript

-At the top of the file's `package` block, add new imports:
+At the top of the file, add new imports:

 ```typescript
 import Bitmap from "openfl/display/Bitmap";